 TMV3 mixer valves

-On the hot water supply, you’ll need to make sure that TMV3 D08 approved thermostatic mixer valves are fitted.
-This accurately controls the temperature of the water and prevents scalding to the user.
+For the hot water supply, ensure TMV3 D08-approved thermostatic mixer valves are fitted.
+This accurately controls the water temperature and prevents scalding.

 Other suggestions

-There are other steps you can take to reduce the risk of bacteria contamination within sanitary assemblies too.
-For instance, the rim of a toilet is a common area for bacteria build-up and a tricky area to clean effectively.
-However, rimless toilets are available which remove this problem.
-The same functionality applies with some urinals that benefit from concealed flush pipes and drainage, as well as no overhanging rim.
+There are other steps you can take to reduce the risk of bacterial contamination within sanitary assemblies, too.
+For instance, the rim of a toilet is a common spot for bacteria to accumulate and a tricky area to clean effectively.
+However, rimless toilets are available, which remove this problem.
+The same functionality applies to some urinals that benefit from concealed flush pipes and drainage, as well as no overhanging rim.

 Do I need to adhere to HTM 64?

-Health Technical Memorandum 64 (HTM64) comes into play in new build projects or when existing facilities are being refurbished.
-The guidelines on sanitary assemblies apply in surgical, clinical and wider healthcare environments including, care homes, day centres, hospitals, general practice surgeries and drop-in clinics.
+Health Technical Memorandum 64 (HTM64) applies to new build projects or to the refurbishment of existing facilities.
+The guidelines on sanitary assemblies apply in surgical, clinical and wider healthcare environments, including care homes, day centres, hospitals, general practice surgeries and drop-in clinics.